Azure/azure-sdk-for-python/sdk/communication/azure-mgmt-communication/README.md

 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

+## _Disclaimer_

+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
+For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 # Usage

 To learn how to use the management libraries, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt).